techbeatly/website-data/README.md

-# website-data
-Files for techbeatly.com
+Font files for the webite.